Game Day Protocol

 Concussion Protocol Healthcare Professional

-If a club plans to use a healthcare professional to evaluate suspected head injuries during a match, the healthcare professional must be presented to the referee before the match.
+If a club plans to use a healthcare professional to evaluate suspected head injuries during a match, the healthcare professional must

 The Coin Toss